hingwatsang/my-travel-plans/README.md

 Travel destinations

 ### Description
-A simple app to keep track of destinations I'd like to visit.\n It is for testing the basic operations of Git and Github.
+A simple app to keep track of destinations I'd like to visit.
+It is for testing the basic operations of Git and Github.

 ### Files used
 index.html
 app.css